 Spicy sprouts, such as daikon (radish) or clover

-Place the potatoes in a large saucepan, cover with cold salted water and bring to a boil.
+Place the purple potatoes in a large saucepan, cover with cold salted water and bring to a boil.
 Reduce the heat and simmer until very tender, about 20 minutes.
 Let cool.

 Peel the potatoes and pass through a food mill or ricer (or simply mash very finely) into a large bowl.